DharamThisSide/Projectory/README.md

 - **Delete Projects**: Remove projects when they're no longer needed.
 - **Add Tasks**: Add tasks to a selected project to keep track of what needs to be done.
 - **Delete Tasks**: Remove tasks that are completed or no longer relevant.
+- **Error Modal**: A dialog box with error is shown if Invalid value added.
 - **Dynamic Interface**: The content changes based on whether a project is selected or not.

 ## How It Works